anamicasunder/ChatBot/README.md

         ○ Peer Evaluation: submit a peer evaluation for all team members ○ Project Submission: submit the finalized project on Canvas

+## Project Phase 2

-Within our second iteration of the project, we decided to follow the same SDLC work cycle, with minor changes.
-The reasoning behind this is we found the new project requirements were similar to the last, and since our life cycle worked effectively for us last time, it was in our best interest to use it again.
+The second phase of this project focused on improving our already formed code, and adding features that would enhance the functionality of our Chatbot.
+In terms of the project management structures we used to guide us, we decided to follow the same SDLC work cycle, with minor changes.
+This is because we found the second iteration of the project to put forward similar requirements as the first.
+Therefore, since our life cycle worked effectively for us last time, it was in our best interest to use it again.
+Additionally, as this was now our third time working together, it was easy to maintain and perfect the agile process we had been implementing until now.

-The WBS and Explanation are included within their own file in the Github Repository
+Regarding the code, the features we decided to apply included: creating a graphical user interface, importing and integrating POS Tagging & Named Entity Recognition Toolkits, as well as configuring the Chatbot to be able to interact with other agents.
+The reason behind why we picked these aspects was because we had the goal to improve our Chatbot to the point where it could really emulate the feeling of talking to a friend; and found this was our way to do so.

+## Project Phase 3

+The third phase of this project involved individually modifying the Chatbot to now include two APIs.
+The purpose of integrating APIs was to enable the Chatbot to process real-world data and incorpoate it into conversation.
+Therefore, furthering the dynamic range of conversation as well as reducing the feel of an automated script.

+The APIs chosen to be implemented were the Google Translate API as well as the Wikipedia API.

+The Google Translate API enables the user to enter any String, and the Chatbot will return the translation.
+The Wikipedia API enables the Chatbot to return any Wikipedia Description (within this implementation, the descriptions are focused on user specficied locations).

+Both API's functionalities will be further discussed within the documentation file as well as demonstrated within this Phase's video.